dhis2/wow-backend/guides/parameters_binding.md

 `PropertyEditor`s should throw an exception when the parameter is null or an empty string because this happens when the parameter is specified without value in the URL like `/entries?page` or `/entries?page=`

 **Do**
-* 🚀 do prefer primitives with default over wrappers
+* 🚀 do prefer primitives with defaults over wrappers
 * 🚀 do use enum typed fields (instead of `String`) for `enum` values
 * 🚀 do initialise fields with default values where applicable
 * 🚀 create `PropertyEditor` for custom fields and throw an exception if the source is null or an empty string